Workativ Logo

 7. Enterprise-grade security and compliance: Built with ISO 27001, SOC 2, GDPR, and enterprise security controls to safeguard sensitive internal data.

-8. Cost-effective for enterprise use cases: Workativ delivers high-performance AI automation at a more affordable price point than many enterprise platforms, with a free plan available to evaluate core capabilities.
+8. Cost-effective for enterprise use cases: Workativ delivers high-performance AI automation at a more affordable price point than many enterprise platforms, with a starter plan available to evaluate core capabilities.

 Cons: